erb89/basic-analysis-of-behavioural-data/README.md

 # basic-analysis-of-behavioural-data
-Basic templates for behavioural analysis
+Basic templates for behavioural analysis.
 See Wiki for documentation.
-Description references screenshot .doc file "basic-analysis-of-behavioural-data_ERB".
+Wiki references screenshot .doc file "basic-analysis-of-behavioural-data_ERB".

-ReadMe covers prelim items only, see Wiki.
+ReadMe covers prelim items only, see Wiki for documentation.